 If your business model involves selling online, then you need to invest in m-commerce.

 Consumers expect a seamless shopping experience across the board, regardless of whether it happens in a store, on a desktop computer, or on a mobile device.
-By optimizing the mobile commerce experience, you generate positive brand touchpoints with your audience, engender loyalty within your customers, and position yourself well for the future.
+By optimizing the mobile commerce experience, you generate positive customer touch points, stoke brand loyalty, and position yourself well for the future.